utkarshk-iitr/TinyMLpp/README.md

 **Note**: The above command works only for Linux.
 For Windows, replace the file paths with the appropriate paths on your system after installing the required dependencies.

-## Project Progress
+## Project Features & Progress

-### Test Coverage
+### Completed Core Features
+- Fully functional frontend and backend built using Node.js
+- Performance-optimized algorithms
+- Benchmarking of each algorithm
+- Graph plotting using Gnuplot for model insights and diagnostics

+### Machine Learning Algorithms Implemented
 - Linear Regression
+- Logistic Regression
+- K-Nearest Neighbors (KNN)
 - K-Means Clustering
-- K-Nearest Neighbors (KNN)
-- Logistic Regression
-- Decision Tree
+- Decision Tree Classifier
-- SVM

-### Core Algorithims Coded
+- Support Vector Machine (SVM)

+### Test Coverage
+Each algorithm has been thoroughly tested for correctness, performance, and visual output where applicable:

 - Linear Regression
 - K-Means Clustering
-- K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors
 - Logistic Regression
 - Decision Tree
 - SVM

-### Task Completed
+### Web Interface
-- Maded a fully working website with a stunning frontend and backend using Node js.
-- Optimize the performance of the algorithms.
+Our web interface offers a clean, interactive way to run and visualize ML algorithms directly in the browser.
+The frontend connects seamlessly with the backend and supports:

+- Uploading datasets
+- Running ML models
+- Viewing visual results and benchmarks

+### Planned enhancements include:
+- Adding more advanced ML algorithms (e.g., Random Forest, PCA)
+- Creating a downloadable binary package for easier installation
-- Benchmark the algorithms.
+- Making the project fully cross-platform (Windows/MacOS/Linux)
+- Improving test coverage and adding unit tests